Elements

 ingredient_roles:

-headline: ÜberschriftContent names can also be translated related to their element.
-This is useful for ingredients with the same name that should have different translations.
+headline: ÜberschriftIngredient roles can also be translated per element.
+This is useful when the same role name needs different labels depending on the element.

 de: